Primary Care Program

 PC residents run these interactive seminars to elucidate the fine points of clinical reasoning, with the help of faculty facilitators.

-PC Residents meet together during their Tuesday morning sessions with faculty members and critically review articles from the medical literature with their colleagues, applying the basic tenets of Evidence Based Medicine.
+PC Residents critically review articles from the primary care medical literature with their colleagues, applying the basic tenets of Evidence Based Medicine.

 The proposed schedules for Primary Care PGY2 and PGY3 years are outlined below.
 Please note that these numbers are subject to change, depending on a variety of factors.

 Primary Care residents work very closely with UC Davis faculty in a wide range of specialties.
-Our General Medicine faculty are dedicated clinician-educators and most care for their own primary care panels in the same clinic.
+Our General Medicine faculty are dedicated clinician-educators, community advocates, diversity leaders, QI researchers, and the majority care for their own primary care panels in the same clinic.
 They are great clinicians and role-models for doctor-patient relationships.

 What About TEACH?

-We often get the question “can you do the TEACH program if you are in the primary care track?”
+We often get the question “can you do the TEACH program if you are in the Primary Care program?”

 The answer is a resounding YES.

-TEACH is a program for 3rd-year residents only, so many PC residents do their intern year, a PC R2 year, and then move over to the TEACH program and the County Clinics for their 3rd year.
+TEACH is a program for 3rd-year residents only, so many PC residents move over to the TEACH program and add a Sacramento County continuity clinic for their 3rd year.

-It adds up to a well-rounded education, with great experiences in PC and geriatrics in the 2nd year, and extensive work with the underserved (in PC and inpatient settings) in the 3rd year.
+It adds up to a well-rounded education, with great experiences in PC and geriatrics in the 2nd year, and extensive work with the underserved in the 3rd year.

-At least half of our TEACH residents have done the PC track for their first two years.
+At least half of our TEACH residents have done the PC program for their first two years.

 How To Apply